pauleveritt/pycharm_companion/docs/tutorials/react_typescript/presentation_components/index.rst

     const handler = jest.fn();
     const wrapper = shallow(<Counter count={1} onCounterIncrease={handler}/>);

-We used :ref:`technology-jest` mock functions to create a disposable arrow function which we passed in as a prop.
+We used :ref:`kbbtechnology-jest` mock functions to create a disposable arrow function which we passed in as a prop.

 Do this for both tests: